-The speaker, cooler hybrid provides a good upgrade over the stock laptop audio system by offering great fidelity and quality.
-Although the cooling performance leaves a lot to be desired, it still stands out in a league of its own with its intended purpose.
+The speaker, cooler hybrid provides a good upgrade over the stock laptop audio by offering great sound quality.
+Although the cooling part leaves a lot to be desired, it still works with its intended purpose.

-With today’s fast paced world, mobile and convenient notebooks gradually replacing their immobile and clumsy desktop cousins, the fidelity and immersion of entertainment offered by full sized speakers are often sacrificed for portability.
-While enjoying your favourite movie in HD while on the couch, it’s often difficult to miss the warpdrive-like fan spooling up over the distant and artificial sound produced by the “it will do” speakers.
-While there are plenty of notebook coolers on the market, as well as portable speakers, Logitech's Lapdesk line attempts to combine the two in a perfect fusion of both convenience and quality.
+In today’s fast-paced world, mobile and convenient notebooks gradually replacing their immobile and clumsy desktop cousins, and the fidelity and immersion of entertainment offered by full-sized speakers are often sacrificed for portability.
+While enjoying your favorite movie in HD while on the couch, it’s often difficult to miss the warp drive-like fan spooling up over the distant and artificial sound produced by the “it will do” speakers.
+While there are plenty of portable Logitech speakers as well as notebook coolers, its Lapdesk line attempts to combine the two in a perfect fusion of both convenience and quality.
 Today, I have the N700 Speaker Lapdesk, the alpha dog of the product line, to see how it improves the experience of notebook entertainment.
 Read on for my full review.

 Now comes to the key feature that sets the N700 apart from the rest of the herd.
 The two neodymium speakers featured on the unit appear to be 50mm in diameter.
 Logitech states that these are rated to 2W of peak power each, which is quite standard in terms of portable standards.
 Let’s see how good these speakers actually perform.